DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 ![Modo Teste Ativo selecionado]({{ site.baseurl_root }}/images/checkout/superlink/superlink-modotesteativo.png)

 When the option is saved, a red stripe will appear at the top of the screen.
-It will be displayed on all Super Link screens.
+It will be displayed on all Link de Pagamento screens.

 This stripe indicates that your store is now operating in a test environment, that is, all transactions carried out in this mode will be considered as a test.